memespring/wiki-platformland-content/real-time.md

 ## Digital services today

 One of the characteristics of today’s digital services is that they operate in real-time.
 If you want to buy something on Amazon, you see if it’s out-of-stock immediately.
-Pricing on Uber responds to demand in real-time, so you pay more when there are less cars about.
+Pricing on Uber responds to demand in real-time, so you pay more when there are fewer cars about.

 There are also real-time feedback loops to the teams running those services.
 They can see, in real-time, how many people are using their service, where they are getting stuck and what’s not working as it should.
 Now, there are both good and bad things about that, [especially when it comes to opaque, personalised pricing](https://wearecitizensadvice.org.uk/markets-dont-work-like-they-used-to-and-people-are-starting-to-notice-af00ed38014d?gi=d40aa3af05cf), but it is generally true.